-Running a car is a living cost that mounts up throughout the year.
+Running a car is a living cost that mounts up.

 Of the people we asked, over a fifth thought fuel and insurance were the most unreasonable when it came to car running costs.

 If you’re nodding in agreement, keep reading.
 We’ll look at how you could bring some of these costs down.

 What's the most expensive part of car ownership?

 We asked the public how much they spent on car running costs:

 MOT and the cost of repairs associated with it

 Congestion or toll road charges